-Developing a marketing strategy is all about putting the right amount of effort and time to build an action plan.
+Developing a marketing strategy is all about putting the right amount of effort and time into building an action plan.
 So, where are the businesses going wrong?

-Nowadays, with tough competition and new entrants from different countries lowing down costs and competing for revenues, businesses are focusing more on cutting costs and encouraging the core business, and that’s when an action plan to become more efficient comes into play.
+Nowadays, with tough competition and new entrants from different countries lowing down costs and competing for revenues, businesses focus more on cutting costs and encouraging the core business.
+That’s when an action plan to become more efficient comes into play.

 A marketing consultant works as an external advisor to businesses for planning and executing marketing strategies.
 He/She understands what the customer needs and analyzes everything with great expertise.

 He/She bridges the gap between the current marketing failure and what is needed for a successful marketing strategy.